lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 ## Terminology & Knowledge

-There are knowledges and terminologies that you should know.
+There are knowledge and terminologies that you should know.
 We will build a server in Flask web framework, it is okay even if you haven't used Flask.
 You can still learn something that worth the time.

-Since you are going to build an OAuth server, you may need some knowledges on these terminologies.
+Since you are going to build an OAuth server, you may need some knowledge on these terminologies.

 * **client**: also known as application, for example Twitter for iPhone